mcrook250/docker-kms/README.md

 | `home` | /kms | home directory of user docker |
 | `database` | /kms/var/kms.db | SQlite database holding all client data |

-*Alot of these don't do anything yet, however they will.
-All default values have been preserved
+*Alot of these don't do anything yet, however they will at some point.
+All default values have been preserved and hardcoded.

 # ENVIRONMENT 📝